sense 1v

 La nave è salpata al tramonto.
 (Giovanni Verga, I Malavoglia)

-salpàre : to set sail
+salpare : to set sail

 sal||re : (accento grave)

-Indicative mood (Indicativo) of the verb salpàre
+indicativo salpare.
+Indicative mood of the verb salpare

 Tempo semplice